 Medicine is heavy on technology but often lacking in empathy.
 How could technology be coupled with listening to make medicine more humane?

 Dr. Topol is a cardiologist and professor of molecular medicine at the Scripps Research Institute.
 He is the founder and director of the Scripps Research Translational Institute.
-Dr. Topol is encouraging public officials to take the virus variants very seriously.
+Dr. Topol encouraged public officials to take the virus variants very seriously.

 “vaccinate 24/7 like it’s an emergency.
 Because it is.”

-He also wants N95 masks distributed to everyone.
+He also wanted N95 masks distributed to everyone.
 He is a strong advocate for home COVID testing.
 Dr. Topol wants everyone to have an adequate supply so that people can test daily.